bio-tools/biotoolsDocs/curators_guide.rst

 4. **Are there version-specific considerations?**

-   - As a rule, a bio.tools entry describes the *latest version* available at the time of registration and is updated, as required, for subsequent releases.
+   - as a rule, a bio.tools entry describes the *latest version* available at the time of registration and is updated, as required, for subsequent releases.
-   - In exceptional circumstances, a new version with fundamental functional differences (operations, inputs and outputs) and can be registered as an entirely new entry.
+   - in exceptional circumstances, a new version with fundamental functional differences (operations, inputs and outputs) and can be registered as an entirely new entry.
 In such cases, follow carefully the guidelines for for tool `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ and `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#version>`_ annotations.

-5. **Plan how to describe the `tool functions <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-functions>`_ in detail** (see below).
+5. **Plan how to describe the tool functions in detail** (see `instructions <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-functions>`_ below)
-6. **Read the general advice on `EDAM annotations <http://biotools.readthedocs.io/en/latest/curators_guide.html#edam-annotation-guidelines>`_** before annotating `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_, `operations <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_, and the `type <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-type-input-and-output-data>`_ and `format <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_ of inputs and outputs.
+6. **Read the general EDAM annotations guidelines** (see `below <http://biotools.readthedocs.io/en/latest/curators_guide.html#edam-annotation-guidelines>`) before annotating `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_, `operations <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_, and the `type <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-type-input-and-output-data>`_ and `format <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_ of inputs and outputs.

 .. attention::
-   The current version of `bio.tools <https://bio.tools/>`_ allows version specification via a discrete component in the Tool Card URL, e.g. `https://bio.tools/tool/SignalP/version/4.1 <https://bio.tools/tool/SignalP/version/4.1>`_.
-Version specification will be dropped in the next release, however, it will still be possible to specify the `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#id16>`_ of a tool that is being described.
+   The current version of `bio.tools <https://bio.tools/>`_ allows version specification via a discrete component in the Tool Card URL (e.g. https://bio.tools/tool/SignalP/version/4.1).
+Version specification will be dropped in the next release (e.g.. https://dev.bio.tools/SignalP), however, it will still be possible to specify the `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#id16>`_ of a tool that is being described.

 Tool functions
 ^^^^^^^^^^^^^^